Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Margay cat (Leopardus wiedii)

 But people seek help for many reasons.
-Some do seek the help they're asking for, but some have other agendas.
+Some do seek the help they're asking for, but others have hidden agendas.
 When people seek help for reasons other than the reasons they claim, there is a risk that destructive politics is afoot.

 Below is a Feeling respected and valued when